Formal Naive Dirac Operators and Graph Topology: Representation-theoretic interpretation

 Each circulant graph of even order yields at least one Dirac cycle, with other Dirac cycles belonging to labels assigned to additional generators of the same cyclic group either coupled or dominated, depending on whether the relative exponent $m-n$ in the relation $t_\mu^m = t_\nu^n$ is even or odd.

-This then leads naturally to an interpretation of Dirac zero modes on $G$ in terms of the representation theory of abelian groups: Given that the group $\mathfrak{G}$ generated by the translations of a commutative $d$-Dirac graph is finite and abelian, all of its (complex) irreducible representations (irreps for short) are one-dimensional by Schur's first lemma, and there are therefore as many such complex irreps as $\mathfrak{G}$ has elements.
+This then leads naturally to an interpretation of Dirac zero modes on $G$ in terms of the representation theory of abelian groups: Given that the group $\mathfrak{G}$ generated by the translations of a commutative $d$-Dirac graph is finite and abelian, all of its (complex) irreducible representations (irreps for short) are one-dimensional by Schur's first lemma, and there are therefore as many such complex irreps as $\mathfrak{G}$ has elements (i.e. as $G$ has vertices).